United States Attorney General: History

 Congress passed the Judiciary Act of 1789 which, among other things, established the Office of the Attorney General.
 The original duties of this officer were "to prosecute and conduct all suits in the Supreme Court in which the United States shall be concerned, and to give his advice and opinion upon questions of law when required by the president of the United States, or when requested by the heads of any of the departments".
 Some of these duties have since been transferred to the United States solicitor general and the White House counsel.

 The Department of Justice was established in 1870 to support the attorneys general in the discharge of their responsibilities.
+In 1841 the first volume of The Official Opinions of the Attorneys General of the United States was printed on the authorization of Congress and contained the legal justifications of the President's official actions.

 The secretary of state, the secretary of the treasury, the secretary of defense, and the attorney general are regarded as the four most important Cabinet officials in the United States because of the size and importance of their respective departments.

 Duties and responsibilities

 The attorney general's duties and responsibilities as the chief law enforcement officer of the federal government include overseeing the United States Department of Justice, enforcing federal laws, and providing both formal and informal legal advice and opinions to the president of the United States, the cabinet, and the heads of executive departments and agencies.
-The attorney general represents the federal government in legal matters and supervises the administration and operation of the Department of Justice, which includes the Federal Bureau of Investigation, the Drug Enforcement Administration, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Office of Justice Programs, U.S. Attorneys, and the United States Marshals Service.
+The attorney general represents the federal government in legal matters and supervises the administration and operation of the Department of Justice, which includes the Federal Bureau of Investigation, the Drug Enforcement Administration, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Office of Justice Programs, U.S. attorneys, and the United States Marshals Service.

 Additionally, the attorney general advises the president of the United States on appointments to federal judicial positions and Department of Justice roles, including U.S. Attorneys and U.S. Marshals.
 While the attorney general may represent the United States in the Supreme Court and other courts, this is typically handled by the solicitor general.
 The attorney general also performs or supervises other duties as required by statute or executive order.